From beyond the seas

 Noble and Well-manly [i.e. rev.] Naval Captain Mr Erik Ahlfort at Lillieholmen, 70 years old.

 The matter is complicated by the fact that his son Gabriel kept a diary in which he reports from his travels in Spain that he has been informed of his father’s death at Liljeholmen, and that he reached the age of 73 (if indeed we can trust the transcript – I have unfortunately not had access to the original).
 However, there are reasons to believe that the diary was in fact written several years after Erik’s death, using old notes, so his information may not be entirely accurate.
-It is more likely that Erik was indeed only 70 years old.
+It is more likely that the priest was right when he wrote that Erik was 70 years old.

 Francis Sheldon and Thomas Day were installed at the shipyard in Gothenburg in 1659, and no British shipwrights seem to have been invited after that year.
 Of course, we do not know whether Erik’s father was actually invited at all, or simply came on his own initiative to try his luck in the wake of the invitations.